galaxyproject/training-material/topics/contributing/tutorials/setup-galaxy-for-training/tutorial.md

 In this tutorial, you will learn how to provision your Galaxy instance to support training modules from the GTN repository.

-Tutorials in this repo are all supplemented with files describing the technical requirements to run them.
+Tutorials in this repository are all supplemented with files describing the technical requirements to run them.
 This makes it easy to automate installation of tutorial requirements.
   - `tools.yaml`: describes the Tool Shed tools used in the tutorial
   - `data-library.yaml`: describes the input datasets
   - `data-manager.yaml`: describes the reference data required by tools